Azure/FTALive-Sessions/content/networking/networking-overview/topology-advanced.md

 ![Azure Virtual WAN overview diagram](https://docs.microsoft.com/azure/virtual-wan/media/virtual-wan-about/virtualwan1.png)

+You can use an Azure Virtual WAN and regional Virtual Hubs instead of a Virtual Network for managing your hub layer.

+Once you deploy a Virtual WAN, you will then deploy multiple Virtual Hubs.
+These can have the same sizing as your Virtual Network Hub, and so shouldn't impact your IPAM plan.
+One exception is if you need to shift other resources outside of the hub, so keep that in mind.

+You will then create connections from the hub to the spoke networks from within the Virtual WAN itself.

+Deployment of Gateways and Firewalls will occur from within the Virtual WAN/Virtual Hub interface, and you can also manage items as well.

 ### Use Case for Azure VWAN

 Azure Virtual WAN is a service that allows for improved throughput and management of virtual networks, but are managed very differently.
 The advantages are: